Topology-dependent density optima for efficient simultaneous network exploration: Results

-Beyond the ring lattice, general flux-conserving networks of low degree also see a significantly enhanced optimal density under moderate bias, with a far narrower distribution of optimal densities (Fig.~4(b)).
-Dramatic increases in optimal density particularly occur for networks with spectral radii near unity (Fig.~4(c)): these have a high concentration of degree two nodes implying many linear chains, the edges of which must all have the same directional bias (Fig.~4(a)).
-More surprisingly, for networks with extremely large spectral radii ($\mathcal{R} \approx 1$) we see a non-monotonic relationship between $\mathcal{R}$ and $\rho^*$ on average.
-This phenomenon is also captured by the APCT at optimal density (Fig.~4(d)) where networks with $\mathcal{R} \approx 1$ see a fall in APCT to one faster than that of networks with lower $\mathcal{R}$.
-These non-monotonic relationships therefore mean the addition of flux-conserving bias can have a counterintuitive impact on search efficiency and optimality.
+Beyond the ring lattice, general flux-conserving networks of low degree also see a significantly enhanced optimal density for sufficient bias, with a far narrower distribution of optimal densities (Fig.~4(b)).
+Dramatic increases in optimal density particularly occur for networks with $\mathcal{G}\approx 0$ (Fig.~4(c)): these have a high concentration of degree two nodes implying many linear chains, the edges of which must have the same directional bias (Fig.~4(a)).
+More surprisingly, for networks with extremely small spectral gaps ($\mathcal{G} \approx 0$) we see a non-monotonic relationship between $\mathcal{G}$ and $\rho^*$ on average.
+This phenomenon is also captured by the APCT at optimal density (Fig.~4(d)) where networks with $\mathcal{G} \approx 0$ typically have APCTs below those of networks with greater~$\mathcal{G}$.
+This shows that the addition of flux-conserving bias can have a counterintuitive impact on search efficiency and optimality (which can be orientation dependent; SI Text).
 For example, consider $M_\text{tot} = 100$ searchers on the random network in Fig.~4(a) using the optimal serial--parallel strategy versus the same search on the ring lattice.
 Without bias ($\varepsilon = 0$), the random network has an average search time of $6.6 \times 10^4$ and the ring lattice has time $4.8 \times 10^5$.
-In contrast, with $\varepsilon = 0.25$, these times become $8.5 \times 10^3$ and $8.3 \times 10^2$ respectively.
-Thus, random flux-conserving bias inverts the networks' relative efficiency, implying that care must be taken when attempting to improve the performance of a network search process by na\"{\i}ve biasing.
+In contrast, with $\varepsilon = 0.25$, these times become $8.5 \times 10^3$ and $8.3 \times 10^2$, respectively.
+Thus, random flux-conserving bias inverts the networks' relative efficiency, implying care must be taken when attempting to improve network search efficiency process by na\"{\i}ve biasing.